wagenadl/escope/docs/source/index.rst

 License information
 ===================

-EScope and ESpark are free software.
+EScope is free software.
 Read what that means here:

 .. toctree::
    :maxdepth: 1